AkhmedovBotir/Talab-va-taklif-Agency-Marketplace-System/Backend/docs/admin-data-api.md

 ### 12. Get Marketplace Orders

-Get all marketplace orders (new orders from marketplace, excluding cancelled orders).
+Get all marketplace orders that have not been confirmed by punkt yet (punkt qabul qilmagan buyurtmalar).

 **Endpoint:** `GET /api/admins/data/orders/marketplace`

+**Description:** Returns orders from marketplace that are still pending punkt confirmation.
+These are new orders that punkt has not yet accepted.

 **Headers:**
 - `Authorization: Bearer <token>` (required)